krinashahrebase0493/poc-exercise/README.md

 2. To build the project run command `npm run build`
 3. To run test cases run command `npm run test`
 4. To start the server locally run command `npm run start`
-5. To run loadtest first install `jmeter` to your system and run command `npm run loadtest`
+5. To run loadtest first install `locust` to your system and run command `npm run loadtest`
 6. To verify loadtest report run command `npm run loadtestverify`
 7. To run the application with docker :